Emmastro/printf/README.md

-#printf
+# printf

-This produces output according to a format.
+This produces output according to a format specifiers.
+It is developed by Emmanuel and Alfaxad from ALX.